This time it was all planned. This time we were going to have everything organized and taken care of.

 Per se Switzerland´s 3 – 6 months would not even be too extreme if the support network around parents and childcare arrangements were functioning well or in some cases existed at all.
 If mothers and fathers who decide to invest in their careers had it a tad easier, going back to work a few weeks after birth would be possible without major headaches.
 In a country where nursery schools are mainly private (unless you fall under a certain income threshold, and only about 10-15% of the population does, in that case you could apply for one of the few subsidized nursery places, well before you plan to get pregnant), where the 0 – 5 care is fully and only up to the parents, it is not a surprise that only 25% of the women return to work after the first child, and less after child number two.

 The childcare bill is on the high end, come June, when our second son will start nursery, we will have a monthly CHF 6000 bill only for two nursery schools, 7.30 to 6pm, and we are not in the most expensive school.
-No, it is not in line with average salaries, it is well above, this the reason why mothers in the workforce are so scarce.
+No, it is not in line with average salaries, it is well above, this the reason why mothers in the workforce are so scarce in full time or executive roles.
 The same goes for the majority of the working parents we know, mostly affluent or above, and still.
 That does not include a possible nanny to help with late work days, sick days, school holidays (12 weeks a year for which you still pay school fees).
 Nannies cost between 20 and 40 CHF per hour and most importantly it is not easy to find a person to whom you leave for the whole day your children, your house and your car while you are gone.
 Of course there are some amazing people and professionals out there, and we were blessed until now, but what an adventure to find them?